Torn Curtain: Filming

 The working relationship between Hitchcock and Newman was problematic.
 Newman came from a different generation of actors from the likes of Cary Grant and James Stewart.
 He questioned Hitchcock about the script and the characterization throughout filming.
 Hitchcock later said he found Newman's manner and approach unacceptable and disrespectful.
 Newman insisted that he meant no disrespect toward Hitchcock, and once said, "I think Hitch and I could have really hit it off, but the script kept getting in the way."
 When Newman, a Method actor, consulted Hitchcock about his character's motivations, the director replied: "motivation is your salary."
 Furthermore, as Hitchcock discovered, the expected onscreen chemistry between Newman and Andrews failed to materialize.

 Unsatisfied with the actors cast in the leads, Hitchcock shifted the point of view of the plot from the defecting scientist's wife to the American amateur spy and he centered his attention in the colorful international actors who played supporting roles in the film.
 Lila Kedrova was Hitchcock's favorite among the cast; he ate lunch with her several times during filming and invited her home for dinners with his wife.
 Although the length of the film was shortened in post-production, Hitchcock left intact Countess Kuczynska's scenes in the final film.

 The film's climax in a theater was filmed on Sound Stage 28 at Universal Studios.
-Stage 28 was also used in the 1925 and 1943 versions of The Phantom of the Opera with Lon Chaney, Sr., 41 years earlier.
+Stage 28 was also used in the 1925 version of The Phantom of the Opera with Lon Chaney, Sr., filmed 41 years earlier, as well as the 1943 version.
 The set was demolished in 2014.

 Perhaps the best-known scene is the fight to the death between Armstrong and Gromek, a gruesome, prolonged struggle.
 In conversation with François Truffaut, Hitchcock said that he included the scene to show the audience how difficult it can be to kill a man, because a number of spy thrillers at the time made killing look effortless.

 Alfred Hitchcock's cameo is a signature occurrence in most of his films.
 In Torn Curtain he can be seen (eight minutes into the film) sitting in the lobby of the Hotel d'Angleterre holding a baby.
 The music playing at this point is an adaptation of Funeral March of a Marionette, the theme for Alfred Hitchcock Presents.

 Steven Spielberg told James Lipton on Inside the Actors Studio that as a young man he sneaked onto the soundstage to observe the filming, and remained for 45 minutes before an assistant producer asked him to leave.

 The production occurred during the 1965 Watts race riots, leaving Kieling disgusted with American society.
 As a result, after the film was released he defected to East Germany in real life, calling the United States "the most dangerous enemy of humanity in the world today" and guilty of "crimes against the Negro and the people of Vietnam."